 Care Home Idol

-Last year, Gladys Stephens was named as the winner at the tender age of 96, along with Bev Temple, a Link care worker.
+in 2013 Gladys Stephens was named as the winner at the tender age of 96, along with Bev Temple, a Link care worker.
 Tens of thousands of votes were cast and Gladys’ winning entry was seen by more than 25,000 people.
-Other entries last year included a Harlem Shake by residents from Waterfield House, Anchor Community Band and a group named the Oldest Choir in the World.
+Other entries in 2013 included a Harlem Shake by residents from Waterfield House, Anchor Community Band and a group named the Oldest Choir in the World.
 The competition is open to professional entertainers, care home staff and residents and their families.

 Showcasing active communities

 Carehome.co.uk director Davina Ludlow said the annual competition is the perfect showcase for the talented and active communities thriving inside British care homes.
 The Care Home Idol contest aims to remove barriers between care homes and the wider communities, allow families and friends to work together and stay in touch and to show off the positive relationships that build up between care home residents and staff.